 • Rubber Tipped Lugs provide multi-terrain traction

-Their performance was up to par on paved ground, but what set them apart in my opinion was their effectiveness in handling the trails.
+Their performance was up to par on paved ground, but what sets them apart, in my opinion, was their effectiveness in handling the trails.
 They can be used for both trail and road, but are a much higher performing, effective shoe when you hit the hard, less predictable terrain.
-If you want to really capitalize on the ATR 3's, that's where you want to take them.
+If you want to really capitalize on the Hoka One One Challenger ATR 3's, that's where you want to take them.